Adel-Hani-Saaed/ITI-Graduation-project-/README.md

 ## Image

 A picture is worth a thousand words.
-We will include images that visually represent our project.Our images will provide a visual context for our project, making it easier to understand and appreciate.
+We will include images that visually represent our project.
+Our images will provide a visual context for our project, making it easier to understand and appreciate.

 ## Proteus Simulation
 <div align="center">